About the author: Bijitha Joyce is Lead – Facilitator Development at Tata STRIVE

 Tata STRIVE, an organization working towards skilling the young in our country, firmly believes that trainers in the vocational system are the most influential change agents in transforming learners.

 The vocational setting is very different from mainstream education in two ways:

 - The time or the duration a trainer gets to transform a student.
 Unlike schools and colleges, a trainer only gets around three months to two years, depending on the course duration to interact with the youth and it is quite a short window.

 - It is a skilling program preparing the youth for jobs or self-employment.
 In reality, it is not just preparing them for the first job, but a career span of another 40-50 years.
 Employers are not looking for just certificates but skilled professionals from the very start.
 Look at it like two different words ‘skilled’ and ‘professionals’.
 Skilled in their technical space, and with life or employability skills making them professionals.

 Given both these practical scenarios, a trainer in a vocational setting is required to wear multiple hats during the course duration.
 One has to play the role of a trainer, mentor, coach, and even a first-time supervisor.
 Besides, given this short duration, that is a twin challenge.

-Skilling organizations may have excellent physical and digital infrastructure, latest and relevant content.
+Skilling organisations may have excellent physical and digital infrastructure, latest and relevant content.
 However, if the last mile delivery is compromised, then the future of our young learners is also compromised.

 To address this challenge and ensure our youth is ready to create their own professional life, a trainer in the vocational setting need to understand that: